Spring 1999-Fall 2012

 The Friends of Green River Reservoir Board of Directors continues to monitor Court communications and to encourage all parties to search for creative solutions that support the continued existence of the dam and advance reservoir preservation and ecological habitat protection and enhancement.

-March 24th, 2018.
-Update on the Green River Dam Relicensing Appeal.
-By board member Michael Wickenden
+Update on the Green River Dam Relicensing Appeal 24 March 2018, By Michael Wickenden

 MWL's appeal raised over a dozen issues in regards to the certificate.
 Principally, MWL claims that ANR has not accurately applied Vermont's water quality standards.
 A consequence of ANR's alleged inaccuracy is their recommendation for a significant decrease in the amount and timing of water released that would be available to produce winter hydro-power.
 MWL states that if they have to abide by the conditions of ANR's water quality certification for Green River Reservoir, the profitability and utility of the dam will be compromised.
 If that is the case, MWL has publicly stated that they may consider asking FERC for permission to remove the dam and return the reservoir to its pre-reservoir natural condition.
 A FERC dam removal legal proceeding is typically an expensive, multiyear exercise that also requires Vermont ANR approval.
 Because the outcome of a proceeding of this nature is uncertain and would require sizable MWL legal, dam removal, and habitat restoration costs, MWL would exhaust all other alternatives before committing their ratepayers to fund that option.